dmcphillips13/percentage-playlists/README.md

 A web application for managing and playing music playlists from Spotify and SoundCloud.
 Includes features like intelligent shuffle, cross-platform playlist sharing, and custom playback controls.

-This project is deployed at: [https://dmcphillips13.github.io/percentage-playlists](https://dmcphillips13.github.io/percentage-playlists)
+This project can be deployed to Vercel or GitHub Pages.

 ## Features